It gives me the greatest pleasure to present the chair's annual report for the Irish Arts Foundation (IAF).

 The work of the organisation has been admirably led by our Chief Executive, Des Hurley and our former Director, Chris O'Malley.
 The trustees are enormously grateful to them for their vision, energy and boundless enthusiasm.
 As a community organisation, teamwork remains essential for our continued success.

 I would also like to thank the members of the board of trustees for their support and the outreach workshop facilitators and the projects development teams for their hard work on behalf of the IAF.

 Finally, on behalf of the trustees, I would like to offer my sincerest gratitude to all our funders, sponsors, volunteers and supporters.
 Without their very generous financial and in-kind support, the work of the Irish Arts Foundation would be impossible.

 In an ongoing period of change for the voluntary, cultural and arts sectors, we have unassumingly developed in strength in a variety of ways through further sustaining, diversifying or creating effective local, regional or national collaborations to share resources and ideas, whilst maintaining our core focus: the provision of a contemporary, innovative, streamlined and quality service to provide community-based projects for Irish music, arts, heritage and cultural development.

 The increasing recognition in the methodology and type of service we are providing is one of the many reasons why other local, regional and national Irish organisations, statutory agencies, voluntary sector and community groups are seeking continued and new collaborative work with the Foundation.

-With the invaluable assistance of ongoing support from the Irish Government through the Emigrant Support Programme for the Director and Chief Executive positions, this has enabled the organisation to consolidate our development in both a structured and strategic manner.
+With the invaluable assistance of new and ongoing support from Arts Council England, Leeds City Council and the Irish Government through the Emigrant Support Programme, this has enabled the organisation to consolidate our development in both a structured and strategic manner.

 Community events, activities, performances and workshops organised by and involving Irish Arts Foundation have been continually well received and supported by the local communities.
 Previous and more recent events, featuring locally, nationally and internationally established and emerging artists have significantly enhanced the profile, development and awareness of the Irish Arts Foundation.